mjromper/qlik-auth-office365/README.md

 2. For Authentication module redirect URI enter the same ***servername*** and ***port*** you used for Authorized redirect URI in the Application Registration Portal.

 ![](https://github.com/mjromper/qlik-auth-office365/raw/master/docs/images/virtual-proxy.png)
 3. Finish the Virtual Proxy configuration.
 The proxy will restart and the new module should be good to go!.
+Open the url https://your_sense_server_host/o365 (where 'o365' is the prefix of virtual proxy)

 ### Todos
  - Write Tests